box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 ## Pre-populate the signature attributes

 If we have an external id in the document tags we can use it to pre-populate their values.
-For example, we have a tag with the id `tag_full_name` we can use it to pre-populate the name of the signer.
+For example, if we have a tag with the id `tag_full_name`, we can use it to pre-populate the name of the signer.

 ```python
 def create_sign_request_structured_with_prefill(